-Off-Page Optimization for Law Firm WebsitesTactics for off-page SEO, like connecting your site to established links from local businesses, and generating reviews and ratings on Google My Business and other review platforms, can help your law firm rise in search results.
+Off-Page Optimization for Law Firm WebsitesTactics for off-page SEO, like connecting your site to established links from local businesses, and generating reviews and ratings on Google Business Profile and other review platforms, can help your law firm rise in search results.
 SERPs are curated by relevance but also strength and signal.
 With plenty of links to local organizations and businesses on an “In The Community” page and a reliable process of filling up a local listing with reviews, law firms can see dramatic results by focusing on local citations and external linking as part of their off-page SEO strategy.

 We briefly discussed your NAP+W (name, address, phone number. and Website) information in the previous chapter about local searches.
 Your NAP+W information also plays a role in local citations for your business.
 Keep reading to learn more about location citations, why they are important, and the importance of consistency with your citations.